Skip to main content

 A.R.S. § 33-1101

-Arizona law protects up to $400,000 in home equity from creditor claims, execution, and forced sale.
-Any Arizona resident age 18 or older can hold a homestead exemption on their primary residence, whether that is a house, condo, mobile home, or other dwelling.
+The law protects up to $400,000 in home equity from creditor claims, execution, and forced sale.
+Any resident age 18 or older can hold a homestead exemption on their primary residence.
+This applies whether that home is a house, condo, mobile home, or other dwelling.

 Title 33, HOMESTEADS AND EXEMPTIONS